herkles/Brytenwalda/Patch_notes.md

  A smaller update that adds some flavor for Christianity.
 Pregnant characters can make a vow to the Virgin Mary, as well as laying in and churching after the baby is born.
 Confirmation and other various flavor events have been added.

- It also adds stuff for several christian heresies to make them more dynamic and historical.
+ A number of Christian Heresies are able to hold church councils to determine various natures and doctrines of the Church.
+They also have a decision to translate the bible into a local language.

   Catholicism's holy sites have been updated to switch out cologne for milan and canterbury for Chatres; though it is possible to get Canterbury as a holy site.
 Nidaros and Cluny are pilgrimage sites

 ### Change Log
 - New Christian Heresies and heretical events